 With the above in mind, it is imperative that companies consider whether they have reasonable procedures in place and, if not, take immediate action to address this.
 This should include conducting a CCO risk assessment; updating policies and procedures to address gaps identified from the risk assessment; and rolling out training to management and appropriate employees on the application of CCO and any new or updated policies and procedures relating to the offence.

-For further guidance and information on appropriate steps to take, please see our prior alert here.
+For further guidance and information on appropriate steps to take, please see our prior alert, Is your business ready for the new corporate criminal offense rules?

 Baker McKenzie Link has launched a CCO e-learning programme covering the key elements of the offence, consequences of violation, the reasonable prevention procedure defences, with examples and case studies.
 Customisation, language and service options allows the e-learning to be tailored to the each company's specific training requirements.
 Please see the CCO e-learning brochure for more information.